mattlibera/alpine/packages/docs/src/en/advanced/extending.md

 })
 ```

-Now if the directive is removed from this element or the element is removed itself, the event listener will be removed as well.
+Now if the directive is removed from this element or the element itself is removed, the event listener will be removed as well.

 <a name="custom-magics"></a>
 ## Custom magics